-With summer ending in Laurel, now is a great time to get a head start on air conditioner maintenance.
+With summer ending in Laurel, now is a good time to get a head start on air conditioner maintenance.

-If you haven’t cleaned it recently, it could be full of dirt and debris from your yard.
-This buildup can reduce your unit’s efficiency and cause it to malfunction.
+If you haven’t washed it recently, it could be blocked with dirt and yard waste.
+This collection can reduce your unit’s efficiency and cause it to break down.
 Or wear it down sooner.

-We advise having your air conditioning system professionally tuned-up once a year.
+We suggest having your air conditioning system professionally tuned-up every year.
 Why?
-A clean unit can be more energy efficient, which could save you money on utility bills.
+A clean unit can be more energy efficient, which could save you money on electric bills.

-Routine AC maintenance also helps our technicians locate and handle slight issues before they turn into costly problems.
+Routine AC maintenance also helps our technicians discover and address minor issues before they become expensive problems.

 Related: How to Keep Your Air Conditioner from Failing